Curonian Uprising

 The Curonian Uprising (Note: Kurzemes sacelšanās; Powstanie kurlandzkie; Kuršų sukilimas; Курляндское восстание; Kurlandaufstand) was a series of battles during the Kościuszko Uprising, fought between the Russian Empire and Polish–Lithuanian insurgents.
-It toon place from 25 June to 12 August 1794, in the Duchy of Courland and Semigallia, and Pilten County.
+It took place from 25 June to 12 August 1794, in the Duchy of Courland and Semigallia, and Pilten County.
 It ended with Russian victory, and retreat of the insurgent forces.

 Conflict

 Prelude

 The Duchy of Courland and Semigallia, led by duke Peter von Biron, remained neutral during the first and second partitions of the Polish–Lithuanian Commonwealth.
 Furthermore, it fell under heavy Prussian and Russian influence.
 On 30 May 1794, Peter von Biron had officially condemned the outbreak of the Kościuszko Uprising.

 June

 In June 1794, the insurrectionist Samogitian Division under the command of lieutenant general Tomasz Wawrzecki has concentrated on the Curonian border.
 On 2 June, Russian Empress Catherine the Great approved the request to protect the state from possible invasion by sending a contingent of 6,000 soldiers to Courland.

 On 25 June, an insurgent detachment of approximately 1,500 soldiers and two cannons, under the command of major general Antoni Wojtkiewicz, took the city of Liepāja without a fight, disarming the small Curonian garrison.
 The capture of the city interrupted communication between Russia and Prussia.
 On 28 June, in Liepāja, the Polish–Lithuanian insurgents unilaterally proclaimed the act of uprising in Courland.
 Heinrich Ernst Johann Karl von Mirbach was declared the Major General of the Duchy of Courland, and began to create local rebel units.
 Universal freedom and equality were declared, and local townspeople and peasants began to join the rebels.
 Only the Courland Baltic German nobility were hostile to the rebels.
 On June 30, the Parliament of Courland officially addressed the Russian Empire and the Empress Catherine personally with a request to assume protectorate over the duchy "until order is restored in Poland."